Canadian Anti-Doping Program

 The CCES recommends that athletes take the following actions to ensure they don’t commit an inadvertent anti-doping rule violation:

-- Always comply with a testing request if you are notified for doping control.
+- Always comply with a testing request.

 - Verify your medical exemption requirements.